Glass & fashion

 Loading color scheme

-The Japanese Garden - Little Japan is a one-of-a-kind place.
+The Japanese Garden is a one-of-a-kind place.
 It is not only a beautiful Japanese garden, but also a piece of real Japan.
 It was composed according to the Japanese garden art and feng shui philosophy.
 A walk through the garden will show you the beauty of the nature of the Karkonosze Mountains encapsulated in characteristic Japanese compositions, creeks and waterfalls.
 In the open-air Siruwia garden, you can discover and admire the art of bonsai (bon - flat tray, sai-plant).
 Miniature bonsai trees created by the hand of the masters resemble a fragment of a landscape enchanted in a small pot.

 Our museum is dedicated to Japanese culture and history and offer a permanent exhibition entitled ‘Samurai - the Knight of Old Japan’.

 Thanks to the combination of modernity and tradition, a tour of Little Japan is a fascinating adventure, providing plenty of new experiences and attractions.
 Samurai, geishas, the Japanese garden, bonsai trees, real Japanese green tea or ikebana are terms familiar to everyone.

 The diversity of Little Japan is enormous and getting to know it is a never-ending adventure.

 Of course, even the youngest explorers will find something for themselves here.
 A modern playground is unrivalled in combining carefree play with the development of children's fitness.
 It is the latest attraction of the Japanese garden of Siruwia.
 The ten-metre high slides will satisfy even the most picky little ones, and their parents will have a moment to taste real Japanese green tea served in the café.